-CAMERA: on Newland back of head POV as he walks downstairs, punch in hand and mulls amongst the guests.
-He takes a casual stroll through the visitors and the heavy-handed decorations.
+Newland takes a casual stroll through the guests and the heavy-handed decorations.
 He takes a look at some of the vases and sculptures cluttering the tables and shakes his head in disbelief.
-SOMEONE stops him talk about a painting on the wall.
-Guests are laughing, sitting, standing, chatting.
-Ellen is talking with SOMEONE about her upcoming travels but is looking around.
+SOMEONE stops him and talk to him about a painting on the wall.
+Guest are laughing, sitting, standing, chatting.

+Ellen is talking with someone about her upcoming travels but is looking around.
 She finally gets up to go look for Newland.
 She walks through a couple rooms until she sees him.
 She approaches him from behind.
 He notices someone touching him and turns around, he takes her in with a smile.
-They fall into each other's smiles.
-May enters the room, with smiles and greetings.
+Time stops and they fall into each other's smiles.

+May enters the room, smiling and greeting guests.
 She looks around the room looking for her husband.
-She spies him talking to Ellen and moves towards them like a shark.
+She spies him talking to Ellen and moves towards them at normal speed.
+Time is back to normal as Ellen speaks.